 Yellow boundary x = 0.310

-White boundary x = 0.625y - 0.041

-Blue boundary y = 0.726 - 0.726x
+White boundary x = 0.625y - 0.041Blue boundary y = 0.726 - 0.726x

-2.4.
-Colour measurement for filament-type and solid state-type lights sources
+- 2.4.
+Colour measurement for filament-type and solid state-type lights sources - 2.4.1.

-2.4.1.
 The colour of aeronautical ground lights shall be verified as being within the boundaries specified in Figure A1-1a or A1-1b, as appropriate, by measurement at five points within the area limited by the innermost isocandela curve (isocandela diagrams in Appendix 2 refer), with operation at rated current or voltage.
-In the case of elliptical or circular isocandela curves, the colour measurements shall be taken at the centre and at the horizontal and vertical limits.
-In the case of rectangular isocandela curves, the colour measurements shall be taken at the colour measurements shall be taken at the colour measurements of the diagonals (corners).
-In addition, the colour of the light shall be checked at the outermost isocandela curve to ensure that there is no colour shift that might cause signal confusion to the pilot.

-Note 1. - For the outermost isocandela curve, a measurement of colour coordinates should be made and recorded for review and judgement of acceptability by the State.
-Note 2. - Certain light units may have application so that they may be viewed and used by pilots from directions beyond that of the outermost isocandela curve (e.g. stop bar lights at significantly wide runway-holding positions).
-In such instances, the State should assess the actual application and if necessary require a check of colour shift at angular ranges beyond the outermost curve.
+In the case of elliptical or circular isocandela curves, the colour measurements shall be taken at the center and at the horizontal and vertical limits.
+In the case of rectangular isocandela curves, the colour measurements shall be taken at the center and the limits of the diagonals (corners).
+In addition, the colour of the light shall be checked at the outermost isocandela curve to ensure that there is no colour shift that might cause signal confusion to the pilot. - Note 1.
+For the outermost isocandela curve, a measurement of colour coordinates shall be made and recorded for review and judgement of acceptability by the State. - Note 2.
+Certain light units may have application so that they may be viewed and used by pilots from directions beyond that of the outermost isocandela curve (e.g. stop bar lights at significantly wide runway-holding positions).
+In such instances, the State shallassess the actual application and if necessary require a check of colour shift at angular ranges beyond the outermost curve.